torbensky/lerna-ts-library-with-examples-starter/README.md

 running.

 I think it's nice when building a library to show *standalone* examples.
-Too many libraries include their source code in the same node package and it can be very confusing to see clearly how you would use it from another package.
+Too many libraries include their source code in the same package and it can be very confusing to see clearly how you would use it from another package.
 This could also be solved using separate repositories, but I prefer a monorepo because these examples should be intimately linked to the library project.
 Using lerna + monorepo will help me ensure that example packages will stay in sync with the library they describe.